Luka0786/RatingAppMandatory/README.md

 ## What can this app do
 > In this app you can login, where after you are able to rate courses at KEA.
 For every rating there is **six** questions, that need to be rated from the scale **1-100**.

-> After you rated the course, the APP will then send a email to the teacher *currently myself*, which will contain which course that just was rated, and the overall rating.
+> After you rated the course, the APP will then send a email to the teacher *"currently myself"*, which will contain which course that just was rated, and the overall rating.

 > After sending the email, you will get redirected back to the menu, where you can choose a new course to rate.
 If you feel like you rated the course wrong, you are able to redo the rating, and send a new email with the correct data.
 After you rated the course, a text will appear next to the rated course with a ranking from: